South Korea started operating the country’s oldest nuclear reactor today as the nation issued a power shortage alert amid rising temperatures.

 The Kori-1 reactor run by Korea Hydro & Nuclear Power Co. in Busan, southeast of Seoul, may be fully functional as early as Aug.
 10, the Ministry of Knowledge Economy said in an e- mailed statement.

 The plant was halted for inspections after Korea Hydro, a unit of Korea Electric Power Corp.
-(KEP), reported a power failure on March 12, a month after it occurred.
+(KEP:US), reported a power failure on March 12, a month after it occurred.
 The company delayed the restart to seek the support of local residents after the state- run Nuclear Safety and Security Commission found the reactor safe to operate, the ministry said July 4.

 South Korea, which gets about a third of its electricity from nuclear generation, issued an alert to reflect a surge in power consumption caused by high temperatures, Knowledge Economy Minister Hong Suk Woo told reporters today.
 The country’s idle generation capacity has fallen to less than 3 million kilowatts, the first time since September, when power failures occurred in several areas in South Korea, Hong said.